Family Issue Ensues After A Lady Puts Her Husband’s Aggressive Dog In A Kennel

 Here is a final edit given by the OP

 Well, what would you do in a situation like this?
-It’s a lovely thing to have a furry friend that is always there wagging its tail and ready to hug you when you come back from work.
+It’s a lovely thing to have a furry friend that is always there, wagging its tail and ready to hug you when you come back from work.

-Yeah, it’s fun, but it comes with a lot of responsibilities and commitment.
+Yes, it’s fun, but it comes with a lot of responsibilities and commitment.
 Sadly, when this commitment isn’t shown, the pet might develop behaviors like aggression.

 Do share this post with someone else as well.